Elementary Methods for Persistent Homotopy Groups: The Van Kampen Theorem for Persistent Fundamental Groups

-Next, we state the Van Kampen theorem which is used for computing the fundamental groups of spaces that can be decomposed into simpler spaces whose fundamental groups are already known.
+Now, let us recall the Van Kampen theorem, which gives a method for computing the fundamental groups of spaces that can be decomposed into simpler subspaces (see \cite{hatcher} for a general version of the theorem and further details).